pedmiston/bookstorewindow/README.md

 ```
 pipenv run ./manage.py test
+pipenv run ./manage.py test user_tests  # run user tests only
 pipenv run ./manage.py test window      # run unit tests only
 ```

 ## Using the Google Books API

-### Obtain an API key

-Obtaining public data from the Google Books API requires an API key, which was created via the Google Developer Console.
-The key for this project is stored in a yaml file that was encrypted using the ansible-vault tool.
+Using the Google Books API requires requires an API key, which was created via the Google Developer Console.
+The key for this project is stored in a yaml file that was encrypted using the `ansible-vault` tool.